Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: HiLQR MPC Implementation

 \subsection{General Robot Implementation}

 For all robot experiments using HiLQR MPC, a $50$ timestep MPC horizon is used with timesteps of $0.01$ seconds.
 When running HiLQR MPC in simulation, the algorithm is able to pause the simulation in order to compute a new trajectory.
 Once a trajectory is generated, the first input of the planned trajectory is used as the control input for that timestep.
 Allowing HiLQR MPC to pause the simulation ensures that we can analyze how well the controller can perform independent of the computation time available.
-We also run the controller in real-time, because on hardware the dynamics cannot be paused.
+We also run the controller in real-time, because on hardware the dynamics cannot be paused. {Note that because perturbations can lead to varying solve times, it is important that the algorithm ran on the robot in real-time have cutoffs on computation time.}

 To run HiLQR MPC in real-time for the physical robot implementation, several changes are made and hyper parameters are tuned to speed up the algorithm at the cost of performance.
 The first change is to run a hierarchy of controllers, as shown in Fig. \ref{fig:ilqr_mpc_diagram}, where a fast low level Hybrid LQR controller is run asynchronously from the trajectory generator (HiLQR MPC).
 HiLQR MPC runs separately as fast as possible and always using the latest robot state.
 When solving for a new trajectory, sub-optimal trajectories are sent out at each forward pass iteration in order to send the low level controller the most recent trajectory modifications.
-If the current solve exceeds the maximum allotted time, the current solve is terminated and a new solve is started for the most recent robot state information.
+If the current solve exceeds the maximum allotted time {0.25s (half of the MPC horizon)}, the current solve is terminated and a new solve is started for the most recent robot state information.
 Several hyper-parameters are modified to reduce computation time, from reducing the number of robots running in parallel in the rollouts and forward passes to relaxing the optimality condition.
 Lastly, joint PD terms from the gain matrix are sent directly to the motor controller, which runs at 10KHz rather than computing the feedback at the Hybrid LQR level.
+Note that the linearized model is used for tracking, but is constantly updated because the system is inherently nonlinear.